test157t/VRM-Assets-Pack-For-Silly-Tavern/README.md

 Convert using https://github.com/ButzYung/SystemAnimatorOnline and export as bvh for compatibility with the extension.
 Have fun, and remember praise @keiji for not only putting up with me- but all the time and effort he has spent to make this possible for all of you.

-Tutorials will be added as soon as integration into ST main has happened, find them here: https://www.youtube.com/channel/UCrplvcIsafuZVhkxUXVXugg
+Tutorials will be added as soon as integration into ST Staging has happened, find them here: https://www.youtube.com/channel/UCrplvcIsafuZVhkxUXVXugg